-Data security and privacy is the issue of high concern when it comes to the Internet of Things.
-Smart devices are connected to the Internet and can be hacked in case of non-conformity with data protocols and security standards.
-So, focus on providing strong safeguards to your IoT solution when building it.
+Information safety and privacy is the issue of high concern when it comes to applying the Internet of Things solutions in healthcare.
+Medical devices, which are connected to the Internet, can be hacked in case of non-conformity with data protocols and security standards.
+Therefore, you should focus on providing strong safeguards when building an IoT-based system.

-IoT software development requires investments, especially if you need a complex IoT solution that consists of a medical device, mobile application, and a web system with integrated analytics.
+IoT software development requires investments, especially if you aim to create a complex IoT solution that consists of a connected medical device, mobile application, and a web system with integrated analytics.
 However, it will pay off.

-A plus will be if your IT service vendor will provide you with post-launch project support as well as help you prepare a technical specification.
-Also, remember about making your IoT solution scalable and secure, it will let you avoid problems in the future.
+It will be great if your IT service vendor will provide you with post-launch project support as well as help you prepare a technical specification.
+Furthermore, remember about making your IoT healthcare solution scalable and secure, it will let you avoid problems in the future.

-If you want to learn more about the topic or want to discuss the idea of making an IoT application, contact a reliable software development company!
-Having high expertise in this area, we’ll be glad to answer your questions and help solve your business challenges!
+If you want to learn more about the topic or build a proof-of-concept for the idea of making an IoT project, contact a reliable IT service vendor!
+Having high expertise in IoT development, we will be glad to answer your questions and help address your business challenges!